 Application of the SGH on Mediterranean plant communities

-Following the SGH one expects physiological and morphological traits of a protégé species to be better adapted to its environment when exposed to intermediate amounts of abiotic and biotic stress.
-This expectation is based on the idea that communities that are exposed to little abiotic and biotic stress are suffering from high levels of competition (Figure 1) and thus cannot develop adaptations that would improve their capability to cope with other elements in their environment (drought and grazing).
-As a consequence of intermediate stress levels I expect facilitative effects to increase according to the SGH model thus providing ameliorating effects which allow the protégé to develop adaptations to cope with drought and grazing.
-At high stress levels I expect a rapid decline in growth and the development of drought and grazing resistance of the protégé, when accompanied by a facilitator, as a consequence of the overabundance of negative effects (competition, increased drought and increased grazing).
+Following the SGH one expects physiological and morphological traits of a protégé species to be best adapted to its environment when exposed to intermediate amounts of abiotic and biotic stress.

+Communities exposed to little abiotic and biotic stress are predicted to suffer from high levels of competition (Figure 1).
+I expect the protégé to prioritise adaptations to increased competition over development of physiological and morphological adaptations to grazing and drought.

+At intermediate stress levels facilitative effects are expected to increase (Figure 1), thus providing ameliorating effects which allow protégés to increase development of physiological and morphological adaptations.
+At high stress levels a rapid decline in growth and the development of physiological/morphological adaptations is expected.
+I expect this effect to be enlarged because of competition caused by the “facilitator” and lack of ameliorating effects because of a decreased condition of the facilitator.

-When we apply this hypothesis on the situation as sketched before in semi-arid, grazed Mediterranean ecosystems a few predictions can be made.
+When we apply this hypothesis on semi-arid, grazed Mediterranean ecosystems we predict the following: